 Yeah!
-The Harry Seaburn Thriller Series debuted in January 2015 with The Feathered Virgin, the first of seven books telling the wild and mordantly comic story of a thief who is tough, brash, running on empty and wants a good woman, anybody’s good woman, but he tends to kill people and what good woman would want him?
-A new novel follows every month until Harry’s final caper, The Cracker Kingdom, in July 2015.
+The seven book Harry Seaburn Thriller Series tells the wild and mordantly comic story of a thief who is tough, brash, running on empty and wants a good woman, anybody’s good woman, but he tends to kill people and what good woman would want him?

 It’s hard to know where to begin in telling the story of the stories about Harry.
 Except to say Harry is a hard-nosed thief and hopeless romantic who has no money despite the millions he manages to steal, no woman to call his own and half the criminal world wants to kill him, for good reason.

 He operates around the edges of two great criminal syndicates in Miami that would happily crush him as irritating competition.
 He makes money out of crazy, taking on gigs no other crook would dare.
 He believes there is no real life outside of his personal thief’s paradise in a circus town between the Gulf of Mexico and the Everglades.
 And he couldn’t manage to stay alive or survive his mismatched loves without the help of his stripper landlady and a hippie throwback swamp woman.
 And a guy named Bitter Bob (you’ll find out) and a mega supergeek who hates all humans but Harry.

 (You can see what Harry has to say about all this below.)

 Click the cover images to order from Amazon

 I’ve been told that in the pages of some of the better magazines I have been accused of encouraging criminality by my thrillers making it all seem like great fun.
 Yeah, well, it is.
 Great fun, I mean.